Community Life + Community Activities

-Sacred Heart Cathedral Preparatory is known for fun-filled, spirited student dances that occur throughout the year.
-The four dances are the Fall Dance, Winter Ball, Junior Prom and Senior Ball.
-Click here to download our Dance Guest Pass.
+SHC is known for fun-filled, spirited student dances that occur throughout the year: the Fall Homecoming Dance, Winter Ball, Junior Prom and Senior Prom.
 Special school rules and regulations regarding all dances are listed in the Student and Family Handbook.

 Several student-led charitable drives raise thousands of dollars annually and help provide supplies that directly benefit underserved communities in San Francisco, India, Sri Lanka, Kenya, Eritrea and other places around the globe.

-In the fall, SHC collects donations for St. Anthony Foundation, located in the Tenderloin neighborhood of San Francisco.
-St. Anthony Foundation has a myriad of outreach vehicles, including a medical clinic, a dining room, HIV testing facilities, drug and alcohol counseling, and a free clothing and housewares store.
+- Clothing Drive: In the fall, SHC collects donations for St. Anthony Foundation, located in the Tenderloin neighborhood of San Francisco.
+St. Anthony Foundation has myriad outreach vehicles, including a medical clinic, a dining room, HIV testing facilities, drug and alcohol counseling and a free clothing and housewares store.
 Due to the current economic crisis, donations have been low; as a result, their clothing store is nearly bare.
-Community Life and Lasallian Vincentian Youth (LVY), along with the girls’ volleyball team, organized this year’s clothing drive to respond to the needs of our citywide community.
+The Community Life Team and Lasallian Vincentian Youth (LVY), along with the girls’ volleyball team, organized last year’s clothing drive to respond to the needs of our citywide community.

-Each year students, faculty, staff and all members of our community are given the opportunity to help save the lives of those who need it the most.
+- Blood Drive: Each year students, faculty, staff and all members of our community are given the opportunity to help save the lives of those who need it the most.
 Donated blood is sent to various hospitals to help with surgeries, transplants and other medical procedures.

-In this holiday season one of the greatest gifts we can give is the gift of choice, dignity and respect to our underserved neighbors in San Francisco.
+- Season of Giving Drive: One of the greatest gifts we can give during the holiday season is the gift of choice, dignity and respect to our underserved neighbors in San Francisco.
 Students and families are encouraged to bring in donations or gift cards for the Season of Giving.
 These donations turn into gift cards to Old Navy, Ross, Safeway and Target.
 With the aid of gift cards families are able to choose and purchase their own gifts for their families.
 Gift cards are given to the families of De Marillac Academy and Hamilton Family Center.
 If one chooses, baby clothes and educational toys can also be brought in for the families at Mt.
-St. Joseph St. Elizabeth Center, a Daughters of Charity organization that aids young unwed mothers.
+St. Joseph St. Elizabeth Center, a Daughters of Charity organization that aids young, unwed mothers.

-Our Lenten almsgiving drive focuses on the De La Salle Christian Brother’s school, St. Joseph’s, in Eritrea, Africa and the Daughters of Charity global efforts.
+- Change for our World: Our Lenten almsgiving drive focuses on St. Joseph’s, the De La Salle Christian Brothers school in Eritrea, Africa and the Daughters of Charity global efforts.
 Students are encouraged to donate their loose change, recognizing that even the smallest of change contributes to global change across the world.

-Further integration of community service, prayer, faith development and community building into the life of the school includes Sports in Action, which invites boys’ and girls’ athletic teams to create and sponsor service projects.
-The expectation of our athletes is that they learn how to use their gifts and talents for others in meaningful ways to our community and themselves.
+Sports in Action further integrates community service, prayer, faith development and community building into the life of the school.
+This program invites athletic teams to create and sponsor service projects where student-athletes learn to use their gifts and talents for others in meaningful ways to our community and themselves.

 Each year our school supports a variety of projects and people both locally and globally.
-We aim to create a calendar that is flexible enough to respond to crisis and need (e.g., the earthquake in Haiti), while allowing students and families time and space to give through prayer, specific goods and time.
+We aim to create a calendar that is flexible enough to respond to crisis and need (e.g., earthquakes, wildfires, floods), while allowing students and families time and space to give through prayer, specific goods and time.
 Since the Walkathon is our only schoolwide fundraiser that is specifically for the SHC community, schoolwide initiatives allow all members in our community to respond to our greater community.